Computational framework for monolithic coupling for thin fluid flow in contact interfaces: Computational framework

 where $\vec{R}^\text{s}_{\vec{u}}$ and $\vec{K}^\text{s}_{\vec{u}\vec{u}}$ are the residual vector and tangent matrix of the solid mechanics problem in absence of contact constraints and fluid flow, computed in a standard way as:

 If one prefers to perform simulation of the two-way coupling neglecting the presence of trapped fluid and considering only the effect of fluid pressure in the flow on the deformation of the solid, then contributions of all trapped fluid zones may be omitted in Eqs.~\eqref{eq:tangent_matrix}-\eqref{eq:glob_mat}.
-It is also important to note that in case of two-way coupling the global matrix defined in~\eqref{eq:glob_mat} is not symmetric, since non-diagonal block terms $\mathbf{K}^\text{f}_{\mathbf{u}p}$ and $\mathbf{K}^\text{fsi}_{p\mathbf{u}}$ are obtained upon discretization of different equations, see~\eqref{eq:newton_f} and~\eqref{eq:newton_fsi}, and therefore are not equal in the general case.
+It is also important to note that in case of two-way coupling the global matrix defined in~\eqref{eq:tangent_matrix} is not symmetric, since non-diagonal block terms $\mathbf{K}^\text{f}_{\vec{u}p}$ and $\mathbf{K}^\text{fsi}_{p\vec{u}}$ are obtained upon discretization of different equations, see~\eqref{eq:newton_f} and~\eqref{eq:newton_fsi}, and therefore are not equal in the general case.
 However, if the one-way coupling is considered, these terms vanish, rendering the global tangent matrix symmetric.
-To solve the system~\eqref{eq:glob_mat} in both one- and two-way coupling cases we use a direct multi-frontal solver~\citep{amestoy2000multifrontal}.
+To solve the system~\eqref{eq:glob_mat} in both one- and two-way coupling cases we use a direct multi-frontal solver MUMPS~\citep{amestoy2000multifrontal} in a shared-memory parallel environment, while a distributed-memory version of the framework is a subject of future work.

 Newton-Raphson iterations are performed until the norm of the global residual vector falls below a prescribed tolerance.
-However, for the coupled problem under study in order to ensure the balance between different fields, we consider separately the norms of the subsets of the residual vector corresponding to different types of DOFs: $\mathbf{R}^{*}_{\mathbf{u}}$, $\mathbf{R}^\text{c}_{\lambda}$, $\mathbf{R}^\text{f}_{p}$, see~\eqref{eq:tangent_matrix}.
+However, for the coupled problem under study in order to ensure the balance between different fields, we consider separately the norms of the subsets of the residual vector corresponding to different types of DOFs: $\mathbf{R}^{*}_{\vec{u}}$, $\mathbf{R}^\text{c}_{\lambda}$, $\mathbf{R}^\text{f}_{p}$, see~\eqref{eq:tangent_matrix}.
 Therefore, iterations are performed until all of the following conditions are simultaneously fulfilled:

 where $\epsilon_{\vec{u}}, \epsilon_{\lambda}, \epsilon_p$ are the error tolerance thresholds, chosen separately for each type of the DOF.
-Note that for the contact mechanics sub-problem a nodal vector of external loads $\mathbf{R}^\text{ext}$ is available, and, therefore, for the displacements residual $\mathbf{R}^{*}_{\mathbf{u}}$ we consider the \textit{relative} error, while for two other residuals we use the \textit{absolute} error criterion.
+Note that for the contact mechanics sub-problem a nodal vector of external loads $\mathbf{R}^\text{ext}$ is available, and, therefore, for the displacements residual $\mathbf{R}^{*}_{\vec{u}}$ we consider the \textit{relative} error, while for two other residuals we use the \textit{absolute} error criterion.
 The following notations are used for two different definitions of a norm of a vector $\mathbf{R}$:

 where $N$ is the length of this vector.
 Note that~\eqref{eq:newton_cond} renders the choice of the error thresholds $\epsilon_{\lambda}$ and $\epsilon_p$ problem-dependent, unless an appropriate scaling of the residual vector and the tangent matrix is performed.